Songiso/Smart_Traffic_Analytics/README.md

-# Smart--City Traffic Analytics System
+# Smart City Traffic Analytics System

 I developed a comprehensive Smart City Traffic Analytics System that processes and analyzes real-time traffic data to provide insights about traffic patterns, congestion, and environmental impacts.
 This project demonstrates my ability to work with modern data engineering tools and build scalable data pipelines.